codekitchen/fsevents_to_vm/README.md

 Forward OS X file system events to a VM, designed for use with Dinghy.

+This is an early proof-of-concept implementation.
+If it works well in practice, it will be integrated into Dinghy.

 # Installation

 This is a ruby gem, but isn't published yet.
 To install, clone the repo and run: